Alexander Klöpping, co-founder of pay-per-article startup Blendle, will speak at IGNITION 2015

 With à la carte article prices varying by publisher (averaging 20 cents apiece), Blendle allows users to register via credit card and simply pay for the content they want, instead of buying a subscription package.
 With this new business model, Klöpping and his team are disrupting an industry that has already seen its fair share of disruption.

-Glean insights from Klöpping and more game-changers in publishing, tech, and beyond at IGNITION on December 8-9 at the Time Warner Center in New York City.
+Don’t miss the opportunity to experience insights from the game-changers in publishing, tech, and beyond at IGNITION on December 8-9 at the Time Warner Center in New York City.

+Early-bird pricing expires in two weeks — get your ticket to IGNITION 2015 now.

+Follow @BI_Events on Twitter or join the IGNITION group on LinkedIn to find out who will be speaking at IGNITION 2015.

 Business Insider Emails & Alerts